What Is Generation Alpha?

 How does Generation Alpha compare to Generation Z?

-While members of both age groups have grown up with technology at their fingertips, Generation Alpha kids have a key advantage.
+While members of both age groups have grown up with technology at their fingertips, Gen Alpha kids have a key advantage.
 As McCrindle puts it: They are the most materially endowed and technologically literate generation to ever grace the planet!”

 How diverse is Generation Alpha?